chris1837-prog/my_layered-infra/aws-infra/modules/edge/README.md

 - Installs and configures NAT (iptables), WireGuard VPN, Caddy reverse proxy, and fail2ban via cloud-init
 - Dynamically generates an SSH key pair (no manual key management required)
 - Optionally associates an Elastic IP for stable public access (when `eip_allocation_id` is provided)
- - Configurable via variables for subnet, security group, admin CIDRs, backend servers, and domain
+ - Configurable via variables for VPC, subnet, security group, admin CIDRs, backend servers, and domain
 - Outputs the public IP and instance ID
  - Conditional WireGuard provisioning (`enable_wireguard`) so you can disable VPN setup in ephemeral or constrained environments
  - Optional public ACME certificate issuance for the external registry host (`enable_acme_external` + optional `acme_email`)